IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/triggers.md

 #
 -->

-# Creating Triggers
+# Create triggers

-_Triggers_ represent a named "channel" for a stream of events.
+Triggers represent a named channel for a stream of events.

-1. Let's create a trigger to send _location updates_:
+1. Let's create a trigger to send location updates by using the following:

     ```bash
     ibmcloud fn trigger create locationUpdate